Upton Lovell: History

-Upton Great Barrow, on the high ground of Knook Horse Hill, is a Bronze Age bell barrow, with a central mound 34m in diameter and 2.5m high.
+Upton Great Barrow, on the high ground of Knook Horse Hill, is a Bronze Age bell barrow, with a central mound 34 m in diameter and 2.5 m high.
 When Colt Hoare excavated it, around 1812, he found a cremation with a necklace of amber, shale and earthenware beads; the necklace is now at the Wiltshire Museum, Devizes.
 Earlier, William Cunnington had opened nearby bowl barrows and found cremations with grave goods including a bronze dagger.
 Further north are two rare saucer barrows.

 Knook Castle, in the north of the parish, is the site of an Iron Age hillfort.
 The large field system on Codford Down (Iron Age or Romano-British) extends into the parish.
-Domesday Book in 1086 recorded a settlement at Uptone with 23 households and one mill, held by Gerald of Wilton.
+The Domesday Book in 1086 recorded a settlement at Uptone with 23 households and one mill, held by Gerald of Wilton.

 The village of Upton Lovell is an ancient settlement, with a medieval church dedicated to St Augustine of Canterbury.
 The name of Lovel was added while five generations of the Lords Lovel were lords of the manor between the 14th and 16th centuries.

 The Salisbury branch line was opened through the Wylye valley in 1856, passing just south of Upton Lovell village, with a level crossing on Water Street.
 The local stations at and closed in 1955, but the line remains open as the Warminster to Salisbury section of the Wessex Main Line.

 The village's pub is called the Prince Leopold, in memory of Prince Leopold, Duke of Albany, the youngest son of Queen Victoria, who lived at Boyton Manor in the neighbouring village of Boyton.
 He died of haemophilia in 1884.